petergrace1618/revature-project1/README.md

 # ShivaCorp Banking App 2.0

 ## Project Description
 An extension of [ShivaCorp Banking App 1.0](https://github.com/petergrace1618/revature-project-0.git) which was a console app simulating a banking experience.
-Version 2.0 adds a web fronted and some added functionality.
+Version 2.0 adds a web frontend and a few added features.

 ## Technologies used
 Front end: